memgraph/docs/docs/reference-guide/optimizing-queries/inspecting-queries.md

 and passes it onto the logical operator next in the pipeline for further processing.

-Using the `EXPLAIN` operator, it is possible for the user to inspect the produced plan and gain insight into the execution of a query.
+Using the `EXPLAIN` clause, it is possible for the user to inspect the produced plan and gain insight into the execution of a query.

 ## Operators